Ballsbridge: Buildings, structures and parks

 Many of Dublin's embassies and diplomatic residences are located in the southern part of Ballsbridge on and around Ailesbury Road.
-The British, American, Italian, Spanish, Dutch and Israeli embassies are all located in the Ballsbridge area of Dublin.
+The British, American, Italian, Spanish, Dutch and other embassies are located in the Ballsbridge area of Dublin.

 The U.S. embassy, an iconic cylindrical building, is a major landmark in present-day Ballsbridge.
 It was designed in 1955 by John M. Johansen, Professor of Architecture at Yale University.
 The project was 9 years in incubation and the building was inaugurated in 1964.

 Gurdwara Guru Nanak Darbar, the place of assembly and worship for the Irish Sikh community, is located on Serpentine Avenue.
 It is located on the site of the old Oscar Cinema which the community purchased in 1987.

 Transport

-The DART train passes nearby, stopping at Lansdowne Road and Sandymount stations.
+The DART train passes nearby, stopping at Lansdowne Road (which is also frequently served by commuter services) and Sandymount stations.

+Ballsbridge used to be served by the Dublin tramways 6, 7 and 8, and also served as the terminus for tram line 5 back when Ballsbridge was still known as Pembroke.
+The tram lines were closed throughout the 1930s and 1940s and the 6, 7 and 8 were the last to close, with all three ending on 9 July 1949.

 Ballsbridge is serviced by the following bus routes: